 1. Use the 90-minute rule

 We all know that a lack of movement is bad for us – it's directly linked to cardiovascular disease – but it can be difficult to remember to keep active if you're having a busy day, or working from home – or both.

 An easy rule to follow is to get up every 90 minutes and stretch your legs.
-That means, every hour and a half, head to the kitchen to make a cuppa or nip outside to get some fresh air.
+That means, every hour and a half, head to the kitchen to make a cup of tea or nip outside to get some fresh air.
 Your body will thank you.

-Apps like Alarmed allow you to set reminders for yourself, helping you turn this into a habit.
+There are several apps available that allow you to set reminders for yourself, helping you turn this into a healthy habit.

 2. Walk a little (and then a lot)

 It's recommended that you take 10,000 steps per day.
-If you’ve been living a sedentary life, or working from home for the majoirty of the past 18 months, it can be tough to imagine where you’d get the time (let alone the energy) to walk this much.
+If you’ve been living a sedentary life, or working from home, it can be tough to imagine where you’d get the time (let alone the energy) to walk this much.

-Why not start with 2,000 steps per day in your first week, and gradually build on that every week until you find yourself at 10,000 steps?
-And you don't have to do your steps all in one go – it takes the average person 1 hour to walk 10,000 steps, so you could split this up into a few smaller strolls throughout the day.
+Start with 2,000 steps per day in your first week, and gradually build on that every week until you find yourself at 10,000 steps.
+You don't have to do your steps all in one go – it takes the average person 1 hour to walk 10,000 steps, so you could split this up into a few smaller strolls throughout the day.

-Walking this far without a purpose can seem daunting, so make sure you mix things up.
-Perhaps you go on longer walks at the weekend to explore different parts of your area you haven't been to before, or take up running to get those steps in quicker.
+Walking this amount without a purpose can seem daunting, so make sure you mix things up.
+Perhaps you go on longer walks at the weekend to explore different areas where you live that you haven't been to before, or take up running to get those steps in quicker.
 Pop on a good podcast and the time will fly.

-If you're not sure how to track your steps, many smartphones have built-in step counters and old-fashioned pedometers have never been cheaper.
+If you're unsure how to track your steps, many smartphones or smart watches have built-in step counters, and old-fashioned pedometers have never been cheaper.